-- Step 1 From the Navigator pane, select Administration>Connections to display the Connections pane. - Step 2 Double-click the Unix agent connection to display the Connection Definition dialog. - Step 3 Select the Connection tab to display the Connection tab. - Step 4 In the Machine Name field, enter the machine with the Enterprise Scheduler agent installed on it. - Step 5 In the Master-to-Agent Communication Port field, enter the agent's listener port number used during agent installation.
-The default port number for the first agent is 5912 but subsequent agent installations use an incremented port number (e.g., 5913 for the second agent, etc.). - Step 6 Select the Enabled options, if it is not already selected. - Step 7 Click OK.
+- 1. From the Navigator pane, select Administration>Connections to display the Connections pane. - 2.
+Double-click the agent connection to display the Connection Definition dialog. - 3.
+Click the Connection tab. - 4.
+In the Machine Name field, enter the machine with the Tidal Workload Automation agent installed on it. - 5.
+In the Master-to-Agent Communication Port field, enter the agent's listener port number used during agent installation.
+The default port number for the first agent is 5912 but subsequent agent installations use an incremented port number (for example, 5913 for the second agent, etc.). - 6.
+Select the Enabled option, if not already selected. - 7.
+Click OK.

 The agent will begin the connection process.
-The agent status light at the bottom of the client is yellow until the agent is connected.
-It then turns green.
+The agent status light is yellow until the agent is connected.
+The status light then turns green.
 This normally takes about 45 seconds or less.